keefstudio/motivator/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-A ground-up responsive design progressive web application build to showcase my abilities as a font-end dev.
+A ground-up responsive design progressive web application built to be a living example of my work as a front-end developer.
 This app works with modern browsers and may also be installed as a standalone application on mobile devices.
 App data is saved to browser localstorage which will persist through sessions until browser cache is deleted.

 [![Product Name Screen Shot][product-screenshot]](https://example.com)